meilisearch/documentation/learn/advanced/asynchronous_operations.md

 - `enqueued`: the task will remain enqueued and will be processed as usual
 - `processing`: there will be no consequences, since no part of the task has been committed to the database.
 After restarting, MeiliSearch will treat the task as `enqueued`
 - `processed`: there will be no data loss since the request was successfully completed
-- `failed`: the update failed and nothing has been added to the database
+- `failed`: the task failed and nothing has been altered in the database

 You can use [the task route](/reference/api/tasks.md) to determine a task's `status`.